Training

 • Person-centered planning/shared decision making

-If you are working toward a license or certification, or need to accrue Continuing Education hours, ask whether the course is accredited to provide hours for your field.
+If you are working toward a license or certification, or need to accrue Continuing Education hours, make sure the course is accredited to provide hours for your field.
+Review the credentialing requirements and resources listed under the Career Paths you are most interested in getting trained for.